5 cents 1953

 5 cents 1953 prices and values

-The value of a canadian coin depends on several factors such as quality and wear, supply and demand, rarity, finish and more.
+The value of a Canadian coin depends on several factors such as quality and wear, supply and demand, rarity, finish and more.

 - Circulated